2020 toyota hilux rogue

 7. MG

-Chinese state-owned SAIC Motor Corporation brought MG to Australia only a few years ago, however, the brand’s made a name for itself with the cheapest new cars on the road in Australia.
-All cars are feature-packed and the top-selling MG ZS starts from just over AUD$20,000 drive-away so it’s easy to see why they’re selling in droves.
+Chinese-owned SAIC Motor Corporation brought MG to Australia only a few years ago, however, the brand has made a name for itself with the cheapest new cars on the road in Australia.
+All cars are feature-packed and the top-selling MG ZS starts from just over AU$20,000 drive-away so it’s easy to see why they’re continuing to sell in droves with a 30.2% sales increase on the year.
 We had a chance to drive the MG ZS EV, although we’ve yet to jump into the base model to make a worthy comparison.
+New additions to the MG line-up in the MG4 (3,134) and MG5 (2,398) proved sales success stories and after driving the all-electric MG4 at launch it’s easy to see why.

 Check it out More MG articles